How Criminal Trials Work | Factsheet

 Even in a judge-alone trial, the judge will provide a summing up.

 Once the evidence, addresses and summing up is complete the jury commences its deliberations to determine the verdict(s).
 There is no time limit on how long a jury can or should deliberate.
-The jury receive advice that whilst each juror need not agree on the same reasons for doing so, they must be unanimous as to the verdict on each charge.
+The jury receive advice that while each juror need not agree on the same reasons for doing so, they must be unanimous as to the verdict on each charge.

 This is in contrast to a judge-alone trial, in which the judge has to provide a judgment that details all the evidence and relevant legal principles that form the basis for the judges’ findings.